Text size adjustment

 NOK-values: Costs and income for the previous calendar year shall be reported in actual NOK values for that year.
 No price increase/decrease calculation shall be made on cost numbers for previous years.
 All future costs and income shall be reported in real NOK.
 Year of reference for real NOK shall be current calendar year.

 Costs: To the extent possible, reported operating costs should be distributed among the various cost components and correspond with the operating period.
-For projects in RC 0-3, the RNB reporting should be in accordance with the proposed license budget per 1.10.
+For next year, the RNB reporting should be in accordance with the proposed license budget per 1.10.
 Any discrepancies between reported estimate and the operator’s proposed investment budget shall be commented in cell AE28 in the relevant profile sheets.

 For fields, discoveries and TUF in RC 0, 0+1, 1, 2, 3, 4 and 5, data on a yearly basis should be reported.